 Some Supplemental Co-Curricular courses (SU 150 and SU 190) provide opportunities for specialized knowledge in social justice areas.
-Advanced Certificate students may audit up to three one-credit SU 150/SU 190 courses at no additional charge during their enrollment in the program; other courses are not eligible for audit.
+Advanced Certificate students may audit one one-credit SU 190 course at no additional charge each semester they are enrolled in classes.
+Other courses are not eligible for audit.